mercurius-js/mercurius-federation/README.md

 # @mercurius/federation

-A module to add federation info to a schema.
+A module to add Apollo Federation v1 metadata info to a schema.

 ## Quick start